 Step 6: Edit

 Remove what doesn’t work.
 Adjust arrangements.
-Live with the space and refine.
+Live with the space and refine over time.

 Final Thoughts: Living Rooms That Live